-Senator Lamar Alexander [R-Tenn.] has recently introduced a telehealth bill, Telehealth Modernization Act (S. 4375), contributing to the rapidly growing list of federal telehealth legislation.
+Senator Lamar Alexander [R-Tenn.] has recently introduced a telehealth bill, Telehealth Modernization Act (S. 4375), contributing to a long list of federal telehealth legislation.
 His bill would make permanent several telehealth coverage proposals being considered by the legislature and included in other bills recently introduced:

 Remove geographic and originating site restrictions from Medicare coverage of telehealth services;

 Ensure that telehealth services at federally qualified health centers (FQHCs) and rural health clinics (RHCs) are covered by Medicare;

 Give the Health and Human Services Secretary the authority to permanently expand the types of telehealth services covered by Medicare and the types of care providers who able to deliver those services; and